majewsky/art/README.md

 * `$SOURCE_PATH/*/PKGBUILD` will be built with [makepkg(8)](https://www.archlinux.org/pacman/makepkg.8.html).
 * `$SOURCE_PATH/*.pkg.toml` will be built with [holo-build(8)](https://github.com/holocm/holo-build).

-Any PKGBUILD file must be in a direct subdirectory of the source path specified in the configuration file.
-Note that directories will not be traversed any deeper than that.
+All desired PKGBUILD files must be in a direct subdirectory of the source path specified in the configuration file.
+Directories will not be traversed any deeper than that.

 The packages produced will be stored in the `target.path`.
 The `target.name` defines the file name of the repository metadata archive.
 In the example above, it will be at `/path/to/output/my-packages.db.tar.xz`, so Pacman